lechebs/cudock/README.md

 I guess that precomputed grids stored in single channel textures, conditionally loaded based on the atom type are going to be the best option out there.
 But channel packing on swizzled global memory is a fair option if higher precision interpolation is needed.

+When packing channels, the performance between the swizzled and non-swizzled get closer, probably cause some locality is lost since now cache lines contain more data related to a single voxel.

+- future: reduced precision to store (cuda supports fp16 textures)

+spatial hashing?